Markets and Economy Above the Noise: Positive signs for US economy and markets

 Learn more about inflation and how it works

-Combined into a single number, this information can help indicate the direction of the broader economy and can help influence decisions by companies, central bankers, and investors.
+Combined into a single number, this information can help indicate the direction of the broader economy and influence decisions by companies, central bankers, and investors.
 A PMI is measured from 0 to 100, with 50 showing no change compared to the prior month, and above or below 50 showing positive or negative change, respectively.

 A Manufacturing PMI represents companies that produce goods in industries like automotive, clothing, and technology.
 A Services PMI gauges activity level in industries with a less tangible product, such as financial services, health care, and hospitality.